 Hulyer was left with a financial mess on his hands.
 Soon after Simonsen returned to Denmark, the chairman was slapped with a £145,000 tax bill from Inland Revenue, a fee Charlton simply couldn’t afford.
 By the end of the 1982-83 season, Charlton had finished 18th, five places lower than the previous season, and were staring bankruptcy in the face.

-1984 saw the club faced with debts totalling over £400,000 with little chance of repayment.
-Left with no other options, the club restructured, entered administration and left The Valley, its home for over 60 years, to ground share with Crystal Palace.
+The year 1984 saw the club faced with debts totalling over £400,000 with little chance of repayment.
+Left with no other options, the club restructured, entered administration and left The Valley, its home for over 60 years, to groundshare with Crystal Palace.
 Charlton’s Galático experiment, however brief, had been an unmitigated disaster.

 By Conor Heffernan @PhysCstudy